-The Gingko is a hearty tree and very tolerant of pollution, bad soil, and minimal care.
+The Gingko is a hardy tree and very tolerant of pollution, bad soil, and minimal care.
 It will grow into a large tree with magnificently bright yellow, fan-shaped leaves, which have been found in fossils.

-The Gingko Tree grows well across the U.S. except around the very southern borders of CA, TX and the entire state of FL.
+The Gingko Tree grows well across the U.S. except around the very southern borders of CA, TX, and the entire state of FL.
 Its scientific name is Ginkgo biloba, and it is found in the Endangered Encyclopedia of Life.

 Gingko Biloba Tree Facts and Tips

-The Ginkgo provides wonderful shade from wide outstretched branches requiring very little maintenance.
+The Ginkgo provides excellent shade from wide outstretched branches requiring very little maintenance.
 Most people purchase the tree as a young sapling under 10 feet tall.
 It likes healthy doses of water, but if the season is dry, it will easily survive with very little water.

 The Gingko loves the sunshine, requiring four to six hours a day of direct sunlight, which is perfect for this tree.
 The mature tree will grow to approximately 25-50 feet with a beautiful pyramid shape.
 When planting the sapling, dig a hole twice the size of the root system to allow fertilizer and drainage.
 Insects rarely are a problem for this tree.